openresty/lua-nginx-module/README.markdown

 * [getreusedtimes](#tcpsockgetreusedtimes)

 It is intended to be compatible with the TCP API of the [LuaSocket](http://w3.impa.br/~diego/software/luasocket/tcp.html) library but is 100% nonblocking out of the box.
 Also, we introduce some new APIs to provide more functionalities.

+The cosocket object created by this API function has exactly the same lifetime as the Lua handler creating it.
+So never pass the cosocket object to any other Lua handler (including ngx.timer callback functions) and never share the cosocket object between different NGINX requests.

+Starting from the `0.9.9` release, the cosocket object here is full-duplex, that is, a reader "light thread" and a writer "light thread" can operate on a single cosocket object simultaneously (both "light threads" must belong to the same Lua handler though, see reasons above).
+But you cannot have two "light threads" both reading (or writing or connecting) the same cosocket, otherwise you might get an error like "socket busy reading" when calling the methods of the cosocket object.

 This feature was first introduced in the `v0.5.0rc1` release.